pattern

 used to indicate a logical consequence based on the circumstances or information provided

-Ex: The team worked tirelessly to meet the deadline , accordingly, they successfully delivered the project on time .
+Ex: The team worked tirelessly to meet the deadline , and accordingly, they successfully delivered the project on time .

 daily words